Wave, Particle, or a Third Possibility?: The Mathematical Theory of DEO Dynamics

 \subsection{Mathematical Framework}

-The mathematical theory of clustor dynamics is an extension of Newtonian mechanics that takes into account the non-zero value of Planck's constant, $h$.
-As such, it is proposed here that the theory is applicable in the microscopic, quantum domain.
-The starting point for this extension is the Hamilton-Jacobi formulation of Newtonian theory, a choice that is motivated by the following considerations.
+The mathematical theory of DEO dynamics is an extension of Newtonian mechanics that takes into account the non-zero value of Planck's constant, $h$.
+As such, it is proposed here that the theory is valid for systems in the quantum domain.
+The starting point for this extension is the Hamilton--Jacobi formulation of Newtonian theory, a choice that is motivated by the following considerations.

-\subsubsection{\it \textbf{The Polar Decomposition of Schr\"odinger's Equation}}
+\subsubsection{The Polar Decomposition of Schr\"odinger's Equation}